 I don’t have a crazy story.

-I didn’t used to be fat and then fitness changed my life.
+I wasn't overweight and then fitness changed my life.
 I wasn’t a college athlete born and bred to move and workout.
-What I do have is a background of going into the corporate workplace after college and seeing the overall sedentary impact that comes with the territory.
+But what I do have is a background of going into the corporate workplace after college and seeing the overall sedentary impact that comes with the territory.

 Instead of gaining the freshman 15, I gained the 9-5 ten.
 From home to car, car to train, train to cubicle, and back again, I felt the draining impact of moving from one box to the next with limited movement, time and motivation.
 I lost energy, making it hard to stay awake on the commute in and home day in and day out.